watou/vera-nest/README.md

 [2g]: http://nest.com/blog/2012/10/02/the-next-generation-nest-thermostat/

 * The "Home/Away" device implements `urn:schemas-upnp-org:service:HouseStatus:1`, but since I didn't find an `S_HouseStatus1.xml` file in my Vera, one is packaged with the plugin.
+(This device also implements `urn:schemas-upnp-org:service:SwitchPower:1`.)

 * The thermostat device creates the `UserSuppliedWattage` variable, set initially to `0,0,0`, but it doesn't yet do anything else to implement the `urn:micasaverde-com:serviceId:EnergyMetering1` service.